eichi18/APT-Detection/README.md

     bin/cowrie start
 ```

-After rebooting the raspberry pi cowrie will start automatically!
+After rebooting the raspberry pi all services will start automatically!
+The Cowrie SSH Honeypot is now ready for fine tuning.

 For more information please visit this link: https://cowrie.readthedocs.io/en/latest/INSTALL.html